Legb4/HeliX/readme.md

 4.  **Message Decryption:** The recipient's client:
     *   Uses the derived AES-GCM session key (which they already computed during the handshake) and the received IV to decrypt the actual message data.

+**Secure File Transfer:**

+*   **Initiation:** Sender clicks the attach button, selects a file, and a request (containing filename, size, type, and a unique transfer ID) is sent to the peer via the relay server.
+*   **Acceptance:** Receiver sees the request and clicks "Accept" or "Reject".
+Acceptance/rejection is relayed back.
+*   **Chunking & Encryption:** Upon acceptance, the sender's browser reads the file in chunks.
+Each chunk is encrypted using the *derived AES-GCM session key* and a unique IV.
+*   **Relay:** Encrypted chunks (with IV and chunk index) are sent to the WSS server and relayed to the receiver.
+The server cannot decrypt the chunks.
+*   **Temporary Storage:** The receiver's browser decrypts each chunk and temporarily stores it in IndexedDB (browser's local database).
+*   **Reassembly & Download:** Once all chunks are received and decrypted, the receiver's browser reassembles them into a Blob.
+A temporary Blob URL is generated, and a "Download" link appears, allowing the user to save the file.
+The Blob URL is revoked after clicking or when the session ends/message is removed.

 **Ephemeral Nature:**

 *   Messages are not stored on the server disk or database.
 *   Messages are not stored persistently in the browser (e.g., in `localStorage`).
 They only reside in active JavaScript memory.
+*   File chunks are stored *temporarily* in the receiver's browser IndexedDB during transfer and are deleted after successful assembly or if the transfer fails/is cancelled/session ends.
+The final reassembled file exists only as a Blob until the user explicitly saves it via the download link.
 *   Ephemeral ECDH keys are generated per session and discarded.
 The derived AES key exists only for the session duration.
-*   Closing the browser tab, ending the session via the "Disconnect" button, or stopping the WSS server will cause the messages and session keys to be lost.
+*   Closing the browser tab, ending the session via the "Disconnect" button, or stopping the WSS server will cause the messages, session keys, and any incomplete file transfer data to be lost.

 **HTTPS Importance:**

-Modern web browsers require a secure context (HTTPS or `localhost`) to grant access to the Web Crypto API, which HeliX relies on for all its cryptographic operations.
+Modern web browsers require a secure context (HTTPS or `localhost`) to grant access to the Web Crypto API (used for encryption) and IndexedDB (used for file transfer storage).
 The integrated HTTPS server provides this secure context.
 We use `mkcert` to easily generate locally-trusted TLS certificates for development and local network use.

 **Identifier System:**